MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaodatabaseinfo-structure.md

 ---
 # CDaoDatabaseInfo Structure

 The `CDaoDatabaseInfo` structure contains information about a database object defined for data access objects (DAO).
-DAO 3.6 is the final version and it is considered obsolete.
+DAO 3.6 is the final version, and it is considered obsolete.

 ## Syntax